n3ptune-plan3t/monet-niri/README.md

 ### check all keybindings from niri config.kdl
 Mod+A => Wallpaper + matugen setter (need waypaper, swww, swaybg)

+### Papirus icon theme and papirus folder change script must be installed in .local/share/icons

 【﻿ｒｅｍｅｍｂｅｒ】 to logout and login each time you change wallpaper to make things work correctly